Bridgeport Art Galleries, Museums, Supplies & More

 The best art galleries and museums in Bridgeport would be:

-The Center for Contemporary Printmaking (CCP) is a non-profit committed to the art of printmaking, including intaglio, lithography, monotype, silkscreen, woodblock printing, paper works, books, and digital arts.
-Workshops, edition printing with master printers, exhibitions, community activities, and an Artist-in-Residence Program are all available to explore the complete spectrum of printmaking skills.
+The Center for Contemporary Printmaking (CCP) is a non-profit committed to the art of printmaking including intaglio, lithography, monotype, silkscreen, woodblock printing, paper works, books, and digital arts.
+Workshops, edition printing with master printers, exhibitions, community activities, and an artist-in-residence program are all available to explore the complete spectrum of printmaking skills.

 Sono Fine Art is the result of almost 50 years of curating the best in contemporary art while being housed in historic South Norwalk with bamboo flooring, brick walls, and high ceilings.
+Just don’t go on Monday or Tuesday because the doors will be closed, they usually open at 10am the rest of the week except for Sunday when you can head over at noon.

 Materials & Supplies Near You